 Nile Regina El Wardani

-Nile Regina El Wardani, MPH, MPhil, Ph.D. – For the past three years Nile has been a Professor at the American University in Cairo, Egypt where she taught in the Graduate School of Global Affairs and Public Policy.
-This past summer (2015) she taught in Europe for Forum-Nexus in an international Study Abroad Program.
+Nile Regina El Wardani, MPH, MPhil, Ph.D. currently lectures at CSUSM.edu, UCSD.edu and SDSU.edu in Global Public Health.
+Previously she taught at the American University in Cairo, Egypt in the Graduate School of Global Affairs and Public Policy.
 A multi-cultural person, Nile speaks English, French, Arabic and Spanish.
 She holds a PhD and MPhil from the University of London in Public Policy and a Master in Public Health from UCLA.

 She has worked for over 25 years in Africa, the Middle East and USA as a program manager/business developer in the fields of public health and international development.
 She specializes in public health education, human rights, reproductive health and women’s empowerment.
 She was awarded the Middle East Award for Social Science Research for her research on policy, governance, human rights, and civil society.
 Nile has consulted for UNESCO, UNICEF, WHO, and the Egyptian Ministries of Health, Education and Information.
 She has worked with bilateral donors including USAID, Finnida, Danida and Dutch Aid and many NGOS in the ME and Africa.